-Our building has two LANs (local area network) One of them is for our Fiber Office Network.
+Our building has two LANs (local area network) One of them is for our Fiber Network.
 The other is our new CAT 5 wire Ethernet network.
-Both of these systems provide teachers and students access to over 50 programs to pick from.
-Additionally, for those computers on our new Ethernet network, both Internet and E-Mail access are on-line for teachers.
+We also have a WiFi for both the chromebooks and other wireless devices.

 A major component of all our Computer labs are our Epson ceiling mounted projectors.
 Installed in 2008, they allow both computer and videos to be displayed for classroom viewing.
 Plus, classroom teachers can check out projectors for classroom use.

-Our Writing/Drafting lab (Lab #3) was created in 1994.
+Our second lab (Lab #3) was created in 1994.
 Originally, it was to be used for writing, but soon the Industrial Arts program updated their curriculum to CADD (computer aided design & drafting).
-In 2008, it was upgraded again with Dell Computers using 22" Flat Screens.
+In 2008, it was upgraded again with Dell Computers using 22" Flat Screens and again in 2014.
 This lab also is connected to the Internet.
 Any classroom teacher may sign out the lab for their own needs.
 A total of 24 computers and two laser printers are housed in this lab.
-Additionally, this lab is connected to the Internet as well as all networked applications.
+It is mainly used for classes to check out as needed as well as elective courses.